bitcoin-sv/merchantapi-reference/README.md

 Perform the following set up steps:

-1. Update `DBConnectionString`(connection string used by mAPI) and `DBConnectionStringMaster` (same as DBConnectionString, but with user that has admin privileges - is used to upgrade database) setting in `src/MerchantAPI/APIGateway/APIGateway.Rest/appsettings.Development.json` and `src/MerchantAPI/APIGateway/APIGateway.Test.Functional/appsettings.Development.json` so that they point to your PostgreSQL server
+1. Update `DBConnectionString`(connection string used by mAPI), `DBConnectionStringDDL`(same as DBConnectionString, but with user that is owner of the database - it is used to upgrade database) and `DBConnectionStringMaster` (same as DBConnectionString, but with user that has admin privileges - it is used to create database) setting in `src/MerchantAPI/APIGateway/APIGateway.Rest/appsettings.Development.json` and `src/MerchantAPI/APIGateway/APIGateway.Test.Functional/appsettings.Development.json` so that they point to your PostgreSQL server
 2. Update `BitcoindFullPath` in `src/MerchantAPI/APIGateway/APIGateway.Test.Functional/appsettings.Development.json` so that it points to bitcoind executable used during functional tests
 3. Run scripts from `src/crea/merchantapi2/src/MerchantAPI/APIGateway.Database/APIGateway/Database/scripts` to create database.